-At March 31, 2013, we have non-controlling equity investments or commitments in thirteen LLCs which own MOBs.
-As of March 31, 2013, we accounted for: (i) twelve of these LLCs on an unconsolidated basis pursuant to the equity method since they are not variable interest entities, and; (ii) one of these LLCs (Palmdale Medical Properties) on a consolidated basis, as discussed below, since it is considered to be a variable interest entity where we are the primary beneficiary by virtue of its master lease with a subsidiary of Universal Health Services, Inc. ("UHS"), a related party to us.
+At June 30, 2013, we have non-controlling equity investments or commitments in thirteen jointly-owned LLCs which own MOBs.
+As of June 30, 2013, we accounted for: (i) twelve of these LLCs on an unconsolidated basis pursuant to the equity method since they are not variable interest entities, and; (ii) one of these LLCs (Palmdale Medical Properties) on a consolidated basis, as discussed below, since it was considered to be a variable interest entity where we were the primary beneficiary by virtue of its master lease with a subsidiary of Universal Health Services, Inc. ("UHS"), a related party to us.
+The master lease with a wholly-owned subsidiary of UHS related to Palmdale Medical Properties expired effective as of July 1, 2013 and, as of that date, this LLC will be accounted for under the equity method since it is no longer considered a variable interest entity.
 The majority of these LLCs are joint-ventures between us and a non-related party that manages and holds minority ownership interests in the entities.
 Each LLC is generally self-sustained from a cash flow perspective and generates sufficient cash flow to meet its operating cash flow requirements and service the third-party debt (if applicable) that is non-recourse to us.
 Although there is typically no ongoing financial support required from us to these entities since they are cash-flow sufficient, we may, from time to time, provide funding for certain purposes such as, but not limited to, significant capital expenditures, leasehold improvements and debt financing.
 Although we are not obligated to do so, if approved by us at our sole discretion, additional cash fundings are typically advanced as equity or short to intermediate term loans.

-Palmdale Medical Properties has a master lease with a subsidiary of UHS.
+As discussed above, Palmdale Medical Properties had a master lease with a subsidiary of UHS through June 30, 2013.
 Additionally, UHS of Delaware, a wholly-owned subsidiary of UHS, serves as advisor to us under the terms of an advisory agreement and manages our day-to-day affairs.
 All of our officers are officers or employees of UHS (through UHS of Delaware, Inc.).
-As a result of our related-party relationship with UHS and the master lease, lease assurance or lease guarantee arrangements with subsidiaries of UHS, we account for this LLC on a consolidated basis, since the fourth quarter of 2007, since it is a variable interest entity and we are deemed to be the primary beneficiary.
-The master lease threshold on this MOB has not been met and is not expected to be met in the near future.
-The master lease arrangement is scheduled to expire in June, 2013.
+As a result of our related-party relationship with UHS and the master lease, lease assurance or lease guarantee arrangements with subsidiaries of UHS, we have accounted for this LLC on a consolidated basis, since the fourth quarter of 2007 through June 30, 2013, since it was a variable interest entity and we were deemed to be the primary beneficiary.
+As of July 1, 2013, the master lease expired and this LLC is no longer considered a variable interest entity and we will therefore begin to account for this LLC on an unconsolidated basis pursuant to the equity method as of July 1, 2013.
+Although the expiration of the master lease will have an unfavorable impact on our net income and funds from operations, we do not believe the impact will be material to our financial condition or liquidity.